myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 #### IMPORTANT
 The backend build process takes a long time and costs some money to generate the embeddings and contextual annotations.
 Contact jmontgomery@indigobio.com for a pre-built database.
 See [design.md](backend/design.md) for more details.

-Building the database from scratch requires (AWS credentials)[https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html] with permission to execute the Amazon Nova Lite model in Amazon Bedrock.
+Building the database from scratch requires [AWS credentials](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) with permission to execute the Amazon Nova Lite model in Amazon Bedrock.
 If you get the database from me, you do not need to do this.

-If you want to use the vector search capabilities and/or Chat features, you will need the following environment variable:
+If you want to use the vector search capabilities and/or Chat features, you will need to add the following environment variable to the `local_orchestration/.env` file:

 ```
 OPENAI_API_KEY